Ficus

 Ficus carica ( Common Fig )

 A variable tree typically around 20 feet in height though sometimes much more, that is native to northeast Africa, Saudi Arabia to Afghanistan.
 It may also be nativeto Spain and the Balkan Peninsula of Europe though now naturalized over much of southern Europe.
 Some records include: fastest recorded growth rate - 8 feet; 22 years - 30 x 34 feet with a trunk diameter of 1.4 feet; largest on record - 80 x 150 feet with a trunk diameter of 6 feet.
+It can live up to 190 years or possibly more.
 The canopy casts dense shade.

 The foliage is thick, hairy and palmately 3 or 5 lobed with wavy margins.
 The leaves are up to 9 x 9 ( rarely 14 x 14 ) inches.
 The leaves are borne on stalks up to 4 inches in length.
 The thick, leathery, deep green foliage turns to bright yellow during autumn.